 However, it is a little bit more complicated as it sounds.
-If you want your set or mix to sound professional, recording directly to your computer is not good enough.
+If you want your set or mix to seem professional, recording directly to your computer is not good enough.
 Which means you will probably need an audio interface.
-Unfortunately, the sound card in your PC is not good enough to properly record audio, so another piece of equipment will get involved to properly converts the audio signals to digital so it’s recognized by your computer.
+Unfortunately, the sound card in your PC is not good enough to accurately record audio, so another piece of equipment will get involved to correctly converts the audio signals to digital, so it’s recognized by your computer.

 2. RECORDING TIPS AND TRICKS

 One of the most common mistakes people usually make is recording the audio very loud.
 You want to avoid clipping and distortion at all costs, so lower the levels if you are not sure.
 Primarily, the optimum recording levels will depend on what you’re recording, but you’ll want the audio to bounce between -20 and -12 when recording into a device like the Zoom H4n.